Glossary of Wholesale Terminology

 Price Point: see MSRP.

-Producer (aka Manufacturer, Seller, Vendor, or Supplier): In the context of this website, these three terms are used interchangeably to refer to a company that sells its products to wholesale buyers at wholesale prices.
+Producer (aka Manufacturer, Seller, Vendor, or Supplier): In the context of this website, these terms are used interchangeably to refer to a company that sells its products to wholesale buyers at wholesale prices.
 We prefer the term “producer” over “manufacturer” because manufacturing has connotations of industrial scale, whereas producer has a smaller feel.
-Also, a company may refer to itself as a producer even though it outsources its manufacturing to a co-packer.
+A company may refer to itself as a producer even though it outsources its manufacturing to a co-packer.
 “Seller” or “vendor” are terms that are used by retailers to refer to their suppliers.
 Brand is a another term that can mean the same thing in certain conversations, but it gets its own definition in this glossary because of its additional meanings.

 Purchase Order (aka PO): A document that a retailer submits to a wholesaler, detailing the products and quantities that they’d like to buy, along with the prices they expect to pay and their desired delivery window.
 The wholesaler responds to the PO with an order confirmation, indicating any out of stock products or price changes, and whether or not the delivery window is achievable.
 Like invoices, PO’s have a unique number for internal bookkeeping purposes, which the wholesaler should include on the invoice when the order ships.